aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 1. Some philosophy states that large arbitrary existences are not possible ontologically, or at least not possible of yielding our present conscious experience.
 For the record, I don't necessarily refute that view or add anything on the "possibility" question.

-1. But supposing they are possible, a totally arbitrary existence is finite, whereas a rules/law/processes -based existence can be infinite.
+1. But even supposing they are possible, a totally arbitrary existence is finite, whereas a rules/law/processes -based existence can be infinite.

 1. Within unbounded non-nothing, there are infinitely more universes that extend across its entire extent, than those that are a finite subset.
 Only rules/law/processes -based existences can do the former, while arbitrary existences are instances of the latter.